-- Eliminate dairy products from your diet - Bad breath can easily be caused by lactose intolerance.
+- Eliminate dairy products from your diet - Lactose intolerance can be an underlying cause of halitosis.

-- Use an oral probiotic like S. salivarius K12 and M18 - Use probiotics to balance the oral cavity and prevent an overgrowth of the odor causing bacteria that can cause bad breath.
+- Use an oral probiotic like S. salivarius K12 and M18 - Use probiotics to balance the oral cavity and prevent an overgrowth of the odor-causing bacteria involved in halitosis.

 TheraBreath - The #1 most effective bad breath product*